 Board Balance and Independence

-Details of the Directors’ respective experience is set out in their biographical profiles on pages 62 to 63.
+The details of the Directors’ respective experience are set out in their biographical profiles on pages 40 to 41.

-Under the Code, at least half the Board, excluding a Non-Executive Chairman, should comprise Non-Executive Directors determined by the Board to be independent.
-The Board currently comprises one Non-Executive Chairman, two Executive Directors and four Independent Non-Executive Directors in compliance with the Code.
+Under the Code, at least half the Board, excluding the Chairman, should comprise Non-Executive Directors determined by the Board to be independent.
+The Board currently comprises one Executive Chairman, two Executive Directors and three Independent Non-Executive Directors in compliance with the Code.